Table of Contents_

 As gaming headsets feature designs specially made for gaming, they typically cost more than the average on-ear headphones.
-Additionally, gaming headsets by nature have a built-in microphone.
+Additionally, gaming headsets, by nature, have a built-in microphone.
 Still, they also include a wide range of features, including a designated volume button, a mute button, and, sometimes, a separate dial for the type of audio you want.
 Some of these models require additional drivers for effective use.

-Although on-ear headphones do not contain many additional features or require larger drivers, they do have a skip, rewind, and pause button sometimes.
+Although on-ear headphones do not contain many additional features or require larger drivers, they sometimes have a skip, rewind, and pause button.
 You may also be able to adjust your volume from the headset or cable if you have one.
 However, many on-ear types of headphones stop at these features, preferring to spend most of their price on audio quality.
 In addition, on-ear headsets sometimes contain a built-in microphone that sets them apart from headphones and may require a battery to run for extended periods.

 On-ear headphones create pressure on your skull and might be uncomfortable, but they offer superior sound quality and portability.

 Because over-ear headphones are larger, they can hold bigger battery packs, meaning extended battery life.